Fluency-star/My-usv/README.md

 # My-usv
+I'm new in github.
+This repo is my first project on git.
-I'm learning the control theory of USVs.
-This repo is used to study the simulation of usv by ROS Gazebo.
+This repo is also used to study the simulation of usv by ROS Gazebo.